-- Level 2 performance on all ATI proctored tests to receive assigned points. - Certificate of Completion from the online extension course by the National Council of State Boards of Nursing (NCSBN) - Completion of 50% of the Virtual ATI Review® to include a passing score on the medical surgical section - Achievement of a 95% probability score on the ATI RN Comprehensive Predictor®
+- Level 2 performance on all ATI proctored tests to receive assigned points. - Certificate of Completion from the online extension course by the National Council of State Boards of Nursing (NCSBN) - Completion of 50% of the Virtual ATI Review® to include a passing score on the medical surgical section must be shown on the Virtual ATI report to faculty on date set by instructor. - Achievement of a 95% probability score on the ATI RN Comprehensive Predictor®